The Wild History Of The 1970s Club Scene

 That time David Mancuso turned rent parties into legend

-As noted by NPR, that was the day that a young guy named David Mancuso realized he needed money for the rent on his loft apartment at 647 Broadway.
+If you want to trace the evolution of the 1970s New York club scene, you have to go back to the very beginning of the decade.
+To February 14, 1970, to be exact.
+That was the day that a young guy named David Mancuso realized he needed money for the rent on his loft apartment at 647 Broadway.
 To cover the bills, the record collector and audiophile decided to try an age-old technique: the rent party.
 He assembled a diverse cross-section of Manhattan natives, provided music and a dance floor, and charged a modest entry fee.
 Mancuso delved into his huge stack of albums and played DJ, insisting that all records be played in their entirety — no beat-matching or cross-fades as most DJs liked to do.

-The LGBTQ community at the time had few safe spaces to dance and enjoy themselves, so the Loft, as it became known, was immediately popular.
+The LGBTQ+ community at the time had few safe spaces to dance and enjoy themselves, so The Loft, as it became known, was immediately popular.
 Mancuso's parties were underground but perfectly legal and established the hunger for a nightlife marked by a casual attitude, an inclusive vibe, and plenty of great music.
 These parties incubated the club culture that erupted into vibrant life later in the decade when splashier, more formal dance clubs opened up.

 That time David Bowie, Iggy Pop, and Lou Reed had nothing to say

 It's always fun to imagine what it must be like when a bunch of famous, creative people get together, have a few drinks, and hang out.
 Who wouldn't have wanted to be a fly on the wall when people like David Bowie, Lou Reed, and Iggy Pop hung out at a legendary New York club like Max's Kansas City?
 The conversation must have been amazing.
+Except it wasn't.

 Take the time in 1978 when actress and singer Grace Jones threw herself a 30th birthday party there.
 Jones rode in on a motorcycle (as one does).
 Vintage Everyday reports that she posed with the bike on the dance floor and was soon surrounded by half-naked dancers who crowded around her — along with Divine, one of the most famous drag queens of all time.